-Tortora G.J, Derrickson B (2014) Principles Of Anatomy And Physiology.
-Wiley: Danvers, MA.
+Tortora G.J, Derrickson B (2013) Principles Of Anatomy And Physiology.
+13th ed.
+Harper Collins: New York.
 (Students who have not studied biology will find this text useful).

-Ross MH, Kaye GI, Pawlina W (2015) Histology, A Text and Atlas.
+Ross MH, Kaye GI, Pawlina W. (2011) Histology, A Text and Atlas.
 6th ed.
-Wolters Kluwer: Philadelphia.
+Wolters Kluwer/ Lippincott-Williams and Wilkins: Philadelphia.